-A great citizen science project to involve students in is the Great Backyard Bird Count.
-The GBBC gets underway beginning February 17th and lasts until the 20th.
+Another great citizen science project to involve students in is the Great Backyard Bird Count.
+The GBBC gets underway beginning February (15th to 18th, to be exact).

 If the GBBC is of interest to you, be sure to visit the Cornell Lab of Ornithology and sign up for a bird-watching calendar that was created for the 2012-13 season of Project FeederWatch, a winter-long survey of birds at feeders across the U.S. and Canada.
 Be sure to drop by the NestCams portion of the site, too.

 Consider visiting the Citizen Science Alliance site.
 The CSA, describes itself as “a collaboration of scientists, software developers and educators who collectively develop, manage and utilise internet-based citizen science projects in order to further science itself, and the public understanding of both science and of the scientific process.”

 Kurt mentions OpenCV in his presentation.
 What is it?
 The Wikipedia entry for OpenCV (or Open Source Computer Vision Library) states that it “is a library of programming functions mainly aimed at real time computer vision.”

 He also talks about support vector machines (SVM) as a means of analyzing images so as to recognize and distinguish bird shapes from squirrel shapes.

 Want to participate in an international citizen-science campaign designed to raise public awareness of the impact of light pollution?
 Check out the GLOBE at Night program.
 The program encourages interested individuals to measure their night sky brightness and submit their observations.
 Contributors may share their findings to via a computer or smart phone.
 Why is this citizen-science campaign important?
 Light pollution affects energy consumption, wildlife, health, and our ability to appreciate the heavens.